squinkylabs/SquinkyVCV/docs/keymap.md

 * **asterisk** (*) will take the duration of the note under the cursor and use that as the duration for all subsequent notes inserted without explicit duration (i.e. from the Ins and Enter keys, and from double-clicking the mouse.

 **Very Important**: by default the cursor will advance after inserting a note, making it easier to insert a stream on notes in succession.
 But if you hold down the shift key the cursor will not move ahead, making it easy to insert chords.

 ## Changing notes

 **S, P, D**: sets note attribute to be edited (Start time, Pitch, and Duration).
+The current mode is always displayed in the status area above the note grid.

 When notes are selected and StartTime or Duration is current edit attribute: